 On the next page, you need to select domain where you want your WordPress blog to be installed.
 Here you can select few things which I will explain:

 - You can install WordPress on your domain without www or with www: (Ex: domain.com, www.domain.com) : I prefer stripping off www, as this will keep my domain name short, and will make sharing easier on social sites like Twitter.
-More over, these days www in domain name doesn’t server any purpose.
+Moreover, these days www in the domain name doesn’t serve any purpose.

 So, here is my next WordPress installation page on Bluehost Mojo script installer looks like:

 Check the option which says “OOPS!
-Looks like something already exists there!
+It looks like something already exists there!
 I understand that continuing will overwrite the files.”, and it will bring you to next screen which will look like this:

-I have select the advance option, and made some changes.
+I have selected the advanced option and made some changes.
 Here are some notable changes:

 - Admin Username: Keep it something other than admin.
-(Admin is common, and can be use for brute force attack).
+(Admin is common, and can be used for brute force attack).